“If you want to go fast, go alone … if you want to go far, find a group.”

 Q: Why are you not certified for Meaningful Use Stage 2?

 Practice Today participated in certification for Meaningful Use Stage 2 with Drummond Group.
 We tested for both Ambulatory and In-Patient.
 We passed every criterion for both categories, except for four measures.
+Check our results, MU2 In-hospital and MU2 Ambulatory.

 We did not complete certification by choice.